Foodies guide to Dusseldorf | Top places for food travellers

 This bland and quiet district has many understated Asian influences and restaurants and is largely centred around the street “Immermannstraße”.

-You’ll find authentic sushi restaurants, Japanese bookshops, a Japanese hairdresser, a Japanese hotel, and Korean-owned supermarkets in this practical and reserved part of the city.
+In this practical and reserved part of the city, you’ll find authentic sushi restaurants, Japanese bookshops, a Japanese hairdresser, a Japanese hotel, and Korean-owned supermarkets.

 Discover the best Japanese Food in Dusseldorf

-Dusseldorf has the largest Japanese community in Germany and one of the largest in Europe and so this quarter was created out of necessity rather than as a tourist attraction.
+Dusseldorf has the largest Japanese community in Germany and one of the largest in Europe, so this quarter was created out of necessity rather than as a tourist attraction.

-You can spend an entire afternoon buying Japanese gifts and groceries, drinking in the Hotel Nikko bar or seeking some excellent sushi.
+You can spend an entire afternoon buying Japanese gifts and groceries, drinking at the Hotel Nikko bar, or seeking out excellent sushi.

 While there is a high concentration of sushi bars, restaurants and noodle shops in Dusseldof’s ‘little Tokyo’ plenty of authentic Japanese food can be found across the city.